6 Proven Tips for Choosing the Perfect Gray Kitchen Cabinet Colors

-The hue you pick for your gray cabinets relies on personal preference, but it also has a bit to do with the space you are working with.
-If your kitchen is small or has limited natural light, dark gray cabinets will only make it feel smaller and darker.
+The perfect hue for your gray kitchen cabinets depends on personal preference, but it also has a bit to do with your kitchen's characteristics.
+If the space is small or has limited natural light, dark gray cabinets could make it feel smaller and darker.
 Deep, saturated hues absorb light, whereas light shades bounce light back into the room, amplifying the brightness in the space.
 Opt for light gray cabinets in small spaces, and use dark gray shades to ground a larger room.

-While gray may seem like a straightforward color, it is actually deeply influenced by reds, yellows, and blues.
+While gray might seem like a straightforward neutral, it is actually deeply influenced by reds, yellows, and blues.
 The influencing hue or undertone can make the color appear cooler or warmer.
-For example, a gray with a blue undertone will be a steely shade; a gray with a red undertone will be a putty tone, similar to taupe.
-To understand how these shades work in your space, tape paint chips of several gray shades next to each other on your wall and examine them throughout the day.
-You'll see the variation in color from one to the next, and you'll eventually find one that appeals most to you.
-If the cabinets are not customizable and you are selecting from a set palette, ask the cabinet company to let you borrow several finish samples or doors to test in your space.
+For example, a gray with a blue undertone will be a steely shade; gray kitchen cabinet colors with a red undertone will be a putty tone, similar to taupe.
+To better visualize how these shades work in your space, tape paint chips of several gray shades next to each other on your wall and examine them throughout the day.
+Notice the variation in color from one to the next and select the one that appeals most to you.
+If you're installing kitchen units that are not customizable and selecting from a set palette, ask the cabinet company to let you borrow several finish samples or doors to test in your space.

-With gray kitchen cabinet ideas, you have a choice whether to select painted cabinets, which are covered in an opaque gray hue, or stained cabinets, which have a translucent finish that allows some wood grain to show through.
-Just as with paint colors, there are variations of pale and dark stains.
-Painted cabinets offer a crisp, even coloration, and are easily wiped down.
-Stained cabinets have visual texture that highlights the wood underneath.
+With gray kitchen cabinet ideas, you have a choice between painted cabinets, which are covered in an opaque gray hue, or stained cabinets, which have a translucent finish that allows some wood grain to show through.
+Just as with paint colors, there are many variations of pale and dark stains.
+Painted cabinets offer a crisp, even coloration and are easy to wipe down, while stained cabinets have a textured appearance that highlights the wood underneath.
 With the proper protective coating, they too can be easily cleaned.

 Virtually any countertop color looks good with gray kitchen cabinets.
-You have endless options because gray works as a neutral hue similar to white, brown, and tan.
-You can pick a splashy countertop color, such as aqua, or go for a sophisticated monochromatic look using slate or stainless steel.
-Natural stone, such as granite and marble, is a popular complement to these cabinets because there is often gray veining or flecks in the stone.
+Your options for countertop materials are nearly endless because gray works as a neutral hue similar to white, brown, and tan.
+Select a splashy countertop color, such as aqua, or go for a sophisticated monochromatic look using slate or stainless steel.
+Natural stone, such as granite and marble, is also a popular complement to these cabinets because the stone often features gray veining or flecks.

-To add more interest to your gray kitchen, try the two-tone look, which combines two cabinet colors in the same space -- works perfectly when one of the colors is gray.
-Because gray is a neutral shade, it complements all hues and pairs well with most every color.
+To add more interest to your gray kitchen, try the two-tone look, which combines two cabinet colors in the same space.
+Because gray is a neutral shade, it pairs well with almost every color.
 Gray cabinets also work with any wood tone, so you can choose stained mahogany cabinets for the island, for example, and a cement gray for the wall cabinets.
 One approach is to stick to similar shades and intensities, such as butter yellow with dove gray, for a cohesive look.
 Another style is to play with contrast, such as charcoal with ivory, which creates a dynamic space.